SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/README.md

 This is the repository for the tool ConceptCloud which is a tagcloud browser for software archives such as Git and SVN repositories.

 ### Detailed description of tool
-ConceptCloud is self contained and will only require a JDK in order to run, and a web browser (preferably Google Chrome).
-ConceptCloud is built using the Play Framework and the Java Heap Space can be configured by typing, for example, export _JAVA_OPTIONS="-Xms800m -Xmx1500m"  before running the shell script that starts the server.
-It is necessary to increase the heap space when analysing large repositories.

 The concept cloud tool is used for analysing SVN and Git repositories and it is used to create a tag cloud which helps to find out commits made, dates, authors of the commits etc. It also allows to filter and compare the information for analysis purposes.